hiperwalk/hiperwalk/docs/development/index.rst

 View Generated Documentation
 ----------------------------

-If everything went right,
-the recently compiled documentation is available locally.
-To view (and test) it,
-open the file ``hiperwalk/docs/build/html/index.html`` in the browser of your reference -- e.g. by double clicking it.
+If the process was successful, the newly compiled documentation is now available for local access.
+To view (and test) it, open the file  ``hiperwalk/docs/build/html/index.html`` in your preferred browser -- for instance, by double-clicking on it.

 Todo
 ====